Adamgle/rust-http-server/README.md

   Supports redirecting requests for specific domains.

 - **Custom database**
   Bundled with a simple database originally written for this project (now isolated into a separate repository).
 While basic, it demonstrates persistence and integration.
+It is not indexed on crates.io so it comes as a local crate.

 - **Router**